McTavishLab/extensiphy/README.md

 #### IMPORTANT!!

-RapUp requires that you limit the loci you include for updating to sequences with lengths of 1000bp or above.
+Extensiphy requires that you limit the loci you include for updating to sequences with lengths of 1000bp or above.
 This is to protect the read mapping and basecall accuracy.

-### RapUp Controls and Flags For Use:
+### Extensiphy Controls and Flags For Use:

 - (-a) alignment in fasta format,
 - (-d) directory of paired end fastq read files for all query taxa,